formester/formester-site/content/blog/web-forms-the-optimum-way-to-revolutionize-your-business.md

 ---
-title: Web Forms & Lead Generation 101
+title: "Web Forms: How & Where To Use Them For Your Business"
 description: How Web Forms can Grow your Business
 keywords: webforms, website forms, contact form for website
 author: Navni Dighe